Big in China: The Global Market for Hollywood Movies

 The process wasn’t exactly seamless.
 In 2007, the WTO ruled that China was violating international trade rules because it was restricting imports of movies from the United States.
 But by 2012, the two countries had resolved their differences and reached an agreement that established a new quota, or allowance, of thirty-four foreign films per year and set concrete guidelines for coproduction.

-Today, movie coproduction allows U.S. and Chinese production companies to jointly create films that would count as non-foreign in China, making more room for Hollywood films under the quota.
-U.S. production companies are allowed to participate in coproduction as long as the film uses Chinese production facilities and staff, and casts Chinese actors for at least one-third of its main roles—and passes China’s censorship guidelines.
+Movie coproduction in recent years has allowed U.S. and Chinese production companies to jointly create films that would count as non-foreign in China, making more room for Hollywood films under the quota.
+U.S. production companies can participate in coproduction as long as the film adheres to specific requirements, including casting Chinese actors for at least one-third of its main roles, and passes China’s censorship guidelines.

 What Gets Banned in China?